Riemannian Metric Learning via Optimal Transport: Experiments

+\textbf{Snow goose data.} The training data for this experiment consists of time-stamped sightings of \emph{untagged} snow geese (\emph{Anser caerulescens}) across the U.S. and Canada during their spring migration.
+We treat the sightings at time $t$ as samples from a time-indexed spatial distribution of birds $\rho^t$ and train our metric on subsequent pairs of bird distributions $(\rho^t, \rho^{t+1})$.
+This implies that \emph{our method does not have access to any complete goose trajectories when learning the metric}.
+We do not expect untagged goose sightings to contain enough information to predict high-frequency detail in migratory trajectories, but this data is far cheaper to obtain than complete migratory trajectories, which are typically recorded via GPS trackers attached to individual geese.
+The widespread availability and low cost of obtaining untagged bird sighting data motivates the use of our method for bird trajectory inference

-\textbf{Snow goose data.} The training data for this experiment consists of time-stamped sightings of snow geese (\emph{Anser caerulescens}) across the U.S. and Canada during their spring migration.
-This data is drawn from the eBird basic dataset \citep{Sullivan2009eBirdAC}, current as of February 2022.
-We bin the sightings by month of observation, keep 1000 records per month, and convert the sighting locations from latitude-longitude to $xy$ coordinates using the Mercator projection implemented in Matplotlib's Basemap module.
-We then use our algorithm to learn a metric tensor $\hat{A}(x)$ from populations $X^{i}$ consisting of the spatial coordinates of snow goose sightings in month $i$ for $i=0,...,5$ (i.e.\ January to June).
+The training data is drawn from the eBird basic dataset \citep{Sullivan2009eBirdAC}, current as of February 2022.
+We bin the sightings by month of observation and use our algorithm to learn a metric tensor $\hat{A}(x)$ from populations $X^{i}$ consisting of the spatial coordinates of snow goose sightings in month $i$ for $i=0,...,5$ (i.e.\ January to June).
+This training data is depicted in Figure \ref{fig:sngo_training_data} in Appendix \ref{sec:goose-exper-details}.

 We use this learned metric tensor to compute an $\hat{A}$-geodesic between the initial and final observation of several snow geese along their migratory paths.
 This data is drawn from the Banks Island Snow Goose study as hosted on Movebank \citep{movebank21}.
-We again convert each goose's latitude-longitude coordinates to $xy$ coordinates using Basemap's Mercator projection.
-We then estimate an $\hat{A}$-geodesic between initial and final points on each path by learning a time-varying velocity field $v_{t,\theta}$ optimizing the following objective:

-As in Section \ref{sec:trajectory-inference-experiments}, the velocity field $v_{t,\theta}$ is neurally parametrized, $0 = t_0 \leq \cdots t_j \leq \cdots t_m = 1$, and we optimize \eqref{eq:A-geodesic-neural} using AdamW.
+We estimate an $\hat{A}$-geodesic between initial and final points on each path by learning a time-varying velocity field $v_{t,\theta}$ optimizing the following objective: As in Section \ref{sec:trajectory-inference-experiments}, the velocity field $v_{t,\theta}$ is neurally parametrized, $0 = t_0 \leq \cdots t_j \leq \cdots t_m = 1$, and we optimize \eqref{eq:A-geodesic-neural} using AdamW.
 We set the initial condition $x(0) = x_0$ such that $x_0$ is the goose's initial position on its migratory trajectory and use a Euclidean norm penalty to force its final position $x(1)$ along the inferred trajectory to match the true final position $x_1$.